 Meteors in Hawaiian Culture

 There are several words for a meteor or comet in the Hawaiian Language: Koll, Akualele, Hokulele and Hoku Welowelo.
 Leiepio means “To fly, as a meteor through the sky”.
-You can learn more about Meteors in Hawaiian culture here.
+Read more about meteors in Hawaiian culture.

 Mahukona Volcano

-The Mahukona volcano is the oldest and the northernmost volcano of the Big Island of Hawaii.
-Its existence was predicted in 1890 but it took scientists up to 1987 (almost 100 years!) to confirm this.
-You can read more about the Mahukona volcano (and the 5 other volcanoes that are, have been or will be part of the big island) on our Big Island Blog.
+The Mahukona volcano is the oldest and northernmost volcano of the Big Island of Hawaiʻi.
+Its existence was predicted in 1890, but it took scientists until 1987, almost 100 years, to confirm it.
+You can read more about the Mahukona volcano (and the 5 other volcanoes that are, have been or will be part of the Big Island) on our Big Island Blog.

 How “Big” is the Big Island?